-The cognitive therapy approach to alcohol counselling is not concerned with analysing your childhood, or finding out if you have an ‘addictive personality‘, nor does it force you into a one-size-fits-all step by step solution, like Alcoholics Anonymous does.
+The cognitive therapy approach to alcoholism treatment is not concerned with analysing your childhood, or finding out if you have an ‘addictive personality‘, nor does it force you into a one-size-fits-all step by step solution, like Alcoholics Anonymous does.

 Once you’re more informed about yourself (rather than just acting on auto-pilot – the ‘habit’), then you can make changes in the way you think about your life, about yourself, about alcohol.
-But only the changes that you choose to make, you will not be instructed what to change, because at the end of the day you know yourself better than any counsellor or therapist does.
+But only the changes that you choose to make, because at the end of the day you know yourself better than any counsellor or therapist does.

-Of course there are some techniques and tricks which have been found to help – ways of changing your habits, and you may be given some suggestions.
-But counselling is about helping you to redevelop your strengths so you can solve your own problems.
+There are many techniques and strategies which have been found to help – ways of changing your habits, and you will be given some suggestions to guide you.
+But therapy is about helping you develop your own strengths so you can solve your problems.
 It’s not about being given a set of answers, it’s about discovering your own.

 You will probably want to make changes to your other behaviour too – modifications to your lifestyle so that you can deal with anxiety, ease your depression, or cope with stress a bit more easily.
 So that you can relax without a drink, so you can find healthier, more productive ways to spend your time.

-As a combined approach, counselling and cognitive therapy cover the internal aspects of your addiction and will help you to change your behaviour too.
+As a combined approach, counselling and cognitive therapy deal with the internal aspects of your addiction and will help you to change your behaviour too.